OricalWorksINC/Orical-Industries-Reflow-Oven-Controller/README.md

 **News**
-New method for better performance!
+New method of prosscesing for better performance!
+Adding Serial for co-processor to process the steppers and other calculations and operations

  NEW HARDWARE COMING SOON AND FIRMWARE REVISIONS FOR TUNNLE OVENS!